-To measure the accuracy of the segmentation models, we use the average precision (AP), a benchmark tool for datasets labelled at an instance level like MS COCO[LMB+14] and Pascal VOC [EVGW+10].
-We adapt the MS COCO convention and report values for three thresholds: AP@0.5, AP@0.75 and AP (primary challenge metric).
-The first two use Intersect over Union (IoU) between predicted and ground truth bounding boxes with thresholds equal to 0.5 and 0.75.
+To measure the accuracy of the segmentation models, we use the average precision (AP), a benchmark tool for datasets labeled at an instance level like MS COCO [14] and Pascal VOC [15].
+We adapt the MS COCO convention and report values for three thresholds: AP@0.5, AP@0.75, and AP (primary challenge metric).
+The first two use Intersect over Union (IoU) between predicted and ground-truth bounding boxes with thresholds equal to 0.5 and 0.75.
 The latter averages over thresholds between 0.5 and 0.95 with a 0.05 step (a total of 10 thresholds).
-For details see [LMB+14].
+For details, see [14].
 We adapt the implementation of average precision computation from https://github.com/matterport/Mask_RCNN.
-Confidence threshold for considering the object (RoI{θ} hyperparameter) is 0.75 across all models.
-Only predictions with confidence scores >RoI{θ} are considered for computing (m)AP, the rest are discarded.
-RoI NMS{θ} is always the same as RPN.
+The confidence threshold for considering the object (RoI θ hyperparameter) is 0.75 across all models.
+Only predictions with confidence scores >RoI θ are considered for computing (m)AP.
+The rest are discarded.
+RoI NMS θ is always the same as the RPN.

-Images in Figure 4 illustrate the difference between the two NMS thresholds across each all mask types.
+Images in Fig. 4 illustrate the difference between the two NMS thresholds across all mask types.
 Each column corresponds to a particular CT scan slice.
 The bottom row is the ground truth masks with both segmented lesion regions.
-Rows 1,3,5 are models that use NMS threshold of 0.25, rows 2,4,6 use NMS threshold of 0.75.
+Rows 1,3,5 are models that use an NMS threshold of 0.25, rows 2,4,6 use an NMS threshold of 0.75.
 Rows 1,2 are models that were trained only with the GGO mask.
 Models in rows 3,4 were trained with merged masks.
 Models in rows 5,6 were trained using both masks.
-Models with a higher NMS threshold output a larger number of predictions overall (except, for example, in Figure 4e, the models with the merged GGO and C masks, row 3 with low NMS and row 4 with high NMS), many of them overlapping.
-This is a consequence of the fact that a particular predicted region can have a high enough confidence score in RPN to be passed on to RoI, but then RoI classification 'head' outputs a
+Models with a higher NMS threshold produce a larger number of predictions overall (except, for example, in Fig. 4. (e), the models with the merged GGO and C masks, row 3 with low NMS, and row 4 with high NMS), many of them overlapping.
+It is a consequence because a particular predicted region can have a high enough RPN confidence score to be passed on to RoI.
+However, then RoI classification 'head' outputs a confidence score lower than the RoI score.
+Hence that region will be classified as background.
+In a low NMS, an overlapping prediction with a slightly lower score would be discarded at the RPN stage.
+The high NMS would be added to the pool of predictions, and RoI could extract a confidence score exceeding the RoI score from this second prediction.
+Therefore, models with high NMS produce more predictions overall, both true and false positives.

-Figure 4: Predicted masks for a number of CT scans.
+Fig. 4.
+Predicted masks for a number of CT scans.
 Row 7: ground truth masks, red: GGO, blue: C. Rows 1,3,5: models with NMS=0.25.
 Rows 2,4,6: models with NMS=0.75.
 Rows 1,2: models trained only with the GGO mask, Rows 3,4: models trained with the merged GGO and C masks.
 Rows 5,6: models trained with separate masks for both classes.
 All mask predictions are overlaid with bounding boxes and RoI confidence scores.
 Best viewed in color.